zengfenfei/ringcentral-ts/README.md

 [![Build Status](https://travis-ci.org/zengfenfei/ringcentral-ts.svg?branch=master)](https://travis-ci.org/zengfenfei/ringcentral-ts)

-This is a library implemented in typescript which provides convenient APIs for typescript/javascript developers to access RingCentral REST API(https://developer.ringcentral.com/api-docs/latest/index.html).
+This is a library implemented in typescript which provides convenient APIs for typescript/javascript developers to access [RingCentral REST API](https://developer.ringcentral.com/api-docs/latest/index.html).
 It can be used in both node.js and browser.
+[Full API Reference](https://zengfenfei.github.io/ringcentral-ts/).

 # Table of contents